Chair, Associate Professor

 ART 302.
 The Understanding of Art.
 The origin and development of the fine arts; the functional and aesthetic qualities of art.
 Only one section of 101, 102, or 302 may be taken for credit towards graduation requirements.
 For transfer and upper division students.
 Meets art portion of the Literature and the Arts cluster general education requirement.
 (2)

 ART 312.
-Photography I. Initial studies in composition, technical mastery, darkroom procedures.
-Emphasis on aesthetic and perceptual awareness, proficiency in the use of analog photographic media.
+Film and Darkroom Photography.
+Basic studies in design and composition, camera operation, technical mastery of black and white film and paper, darkroom procedures.
+Emphasis on aesthetic and perceptual awareness, visual literacy, proficiency in the use of analog photographic materials and processes.
 Study of major works and significant photographers.
+Cameras and basic equipment available for check-out.
 (3)

 ART 316.
 Ceramics I. A general introduction to ceramics through hand-building techniques with an emphasis on the vessel as a vehicle to explore issues in contemporary art.
 Introduction to the technical skills, history, and thought process of working with clay.
 Historic and contemporary approaches to ceramics are considered as means to develop a personal approach to the material (3)